 The overall theme of employee appreciation in a remote world is to do what’s best for your individual employees.
 Yes, it takes more work than buying the entire office an eight-foot sub to split, but you and your company will benefit from treating people as individuals.
 Your employees will be more loyal and feel comfortable being themselves when they get personalized appreciation at work.
 And in today's talent market, showing someone appreciation is one small but impactful move to increase retention.

 Looking for more employees to appreciate?
-Post your open roles in the Purpose Jobs Community.
+Talk with us about creating employer branding content and posting your roles to the Purpose Jobs Community.